 Intralot, a Greek company that runs the state lottery, started taking bets in March It's the only game in town and has severely jeopardized competitive pricing.
 Not surprisingly, Montana's limited betting options and sparse population make it a small part of the overall U. Voters approved three constitutional amendments in November that would legalize "games of chance" at Nebraska's licensed horse tracks.

 A regulatory bill that permits retail sportsbooks was signed into law, and in-person sports betting began at WarHorse Sportsbook is now open in Omaha and Lincoln in Nevada, the gold standard for in-person betting, still hasn't quite mastered online wagering.
-Photo: is it legal to bet on sports in florida The state requires bettors to come into a casino to register in person before placing via the Internet.
+The state requires bettors to come into a casino to register in person before placing via the Internet.

 Nevada will always hold a special spot for American gaming, but its already dropped to the second-most lucrative sports betting state and may continue to fall down the ranks as more and more populated states with statewide mobile wagering launch in the coming years.